 - Location: The palace is located on the east side of the Zócalo / Plaza de la Constitución in Mexico City’s Historic Center.
 It takes up the entire block … you won’t be able to miss it!

 - Getting There: Mexico City has an extensive Metro system that’s cheap and easy to navigate.
-The blue line will drop you off right in front of the palace, which is how we got arrived.
+The blue line will drop you off right in front of the palace, which is how we got there.
 If you don’t want to take the Metro, then you can get there via Uber (recommended!), taxi (do not hail a taxi, look for an authorized taxi booth, or ask your hotel concierge to call one for you), or as part of a tour (such as a hop-on, hop-off tourist bus).

 - More Info: Visit the palace’s website for information and photos, and you can check out Wikipedia for more detailed info, too.
 You may also want to read more about Diego Rivera’s The History of Mexico mural and Mexican Muralism.
 It’s possible to hire tour guides outside of the palace, if you’d like a more in-depth tour.